csupnig/www.supnig.com/posts/angulartests.md

   "picturecapt":"Get your metal tested!"
 }}}

 Now that you became a superhero yourself, I invite you to get your metal tested.
-We all now by now that unit tests are only the half measure, but it is a start to provide the quality you want to ship your products with.
+We all know by now that unit tests are only the half measure, but it is a start to provide the quality you want to ship your products with.
 <!--more-->
 ##About heroes and their quality